-If a ratepayer has any questions in relation to the Regional Landscape Levy they are directed to the Green Adelaide Board at website www.landscape.sa.gov.au or phone number 08 8463 3733.
+If a ratepayer has any questions in relation to the Regional Landscape Levy, they are directed to the Green Adelaide Board at website www.landscape.sa.gov.au.

 4.8 Rates Cap

 The Act requires the Council to decide each year whether to apply a maximum rate increase (or a rates cap) to a ratepayer's principal place of residence.